cacophony-wj/LeS/README.md

 - GPU: >= 1060, you need at least 6GB of VRAM
 - RAM: >= DDR4 with at least 16GBs

-Everything should be installed on an SSD that has at least 256GB of space available.
-Also check [Tweaking Performance](#tweaking-performance) if you want more FPS. **You won't be able to play the modlist with 4GB of VRAM**.
+Everything should be installed on an SSD that has at least 256GB of space available. **You won't be able to play the modlist with 4GB of VRAM**.

 # Installation

 ##  Pre-Installation

 These steps are only needed if you install this Modlist for the first time.
-If you update the Modlist, jump straight to **Updating.** (#updating)
+If you update the Modlist, jump straight to **Updating**  in the **Troubleshooting** section.

 ####  Installing Microsoft Visual C++ Redistributable Package